 + Impressive glaciers and mountains that are easy to access using the extensive lifts

 + Every mountain outdoor sport possible - hiking, running, mountaineering, etc

 - It's one of the most popular tourist locations in France.
-Lots of people on the trails.
+During the August peak season be prepared for lots of people in the town, and on the most popular trails.